Alfahan/Alfahan/README.md

 <br />
 <br />

-Hi, I'm Mohamad Ali Farhan I'm a Fullstack Developer at PT.
+Hi, I'm Mohamad Ali Farhan I'm a Software Developer at PT.
 Jidoka System Indonesia

 Here are some ideas to get you started: